 The halo effect can also be explained as the behavior (usually unconscious) of using evaluations based on things unrelated, to make judgments about something or someone.
 The halo effect specifically refers to when this behavior has a positive correlation, such as viewing someone who is attractive as likely to be successful and popular.
 When this judgement has a negative connotation, such as someone unattractive being more readily blamed for a crime than someone attractive, it is referred to as the horn effectWikipedia

-Poor posture will even make you feel like crap about yourself as a person (while good body posture will make you feel better, though there is some follow-up research that indicates it might only be a placebo effect).
-Your body language is typically going to be a reflection of how you feel in the moment.
-And people pick up on that fact and will treat you differently depending on your body language.
+Your body language is normally a reflection of how you feel in the moment.
+And people pick up on this and will treat you differently depending on your body language.

 It’s a vicious cycle.
 A cycle that people instinctively understand, though find difficult to put into words.